kwartzlab/meeting-minutes/Board Meetings/bm174-20171211/minutes.md

 ## New Business
   * Year End checkin
+    * Christian reports that he has little interest in selling the building, and wishes to renew the lease.
+Building check require, for new fire extinguishers and safety standards.

   * New Fire Safety Protocol
+    * Christian did not know we blacksmith.
+    * Doug spoke with the fire department by phone, and a number of members arrived after it started.
+    * The cause of the fire is curious, and Sean Stoughton can't figure out how it started.
+    * Investigate whether Christian's insurance covers blacksmithing.

   * Snow Removal Service
+    * Dirt and Snow removal.
+519 581 7113 Ghent Winter works Chris will contact

   * Safety Report
+    * Safety inspection for month and year: first aid kits replaced, eye shields on grinders are missing, and new goggles to be purchased.
+    * Motion to approve the expense for new materials
+      * by: Melissa
+      * seconded: Mike
+      * approved: Unanimous

 ### New Members